delete3GM/MIPS-designs/README.md

 # MIPS-designs
-This are 3 types of MIPS designs
+These are 3 types of MIPS designs
 ## Usage